wp-plugins/csv-2-post/readme.txt

 Do not update without backing up your entire site both files and data.
 The nature of this plugin requires great care.

 == Changelog ==
+= 8.0.34 =
+* Fix: todays update introduced a critical bug triggered when attempting to import data

 = 8.0.33 =
 * From The Developer